gauravfodekar/NodeJSNotes/README.md

-20.	# what is rest operator and spread operator?
+20.#what is rest operator and spread operator?
 Answer: The rest operator (`...`) and the spread operator (`...`) are two related JavaScript features introduced in ECMAScript 2015 (ES6).
 While they share the same syntax, they serve different purposes and are used in different contexts.
 Let's explore each of them:

 **Rest Operator (`...`):**